This post contains affiliate links.

 Why You’ll Love It

 This spinach smoothie is rich in vitamin C, potassium, and fiber, making it a nourishing option for breakfast, post-workout fuel, or a light meal.
-You can keep it simple or turn it into a more filling option with protein powder or healthy fats.
+I’ve boosted one of my classic recipes with a more filling option with collagen peptides and healthy fats.

 This smoothie delivers balanced nutrition in one 16-ounce serving, making it a smart meal replacement.
 With 310 calories, 23 grams of protein, and 10 grams of fiber, it keeps you full, supports steady energy, and helps prevent blood sugar crashes.
 Healthy fats add satisfaction, while whole-food carbs fuel your day.